Skip

 Track thesis, support, and counterpoint so the oral response can stay selective rather than overloaded.

-• Use delf b2 listening clinic and note control to group evidence, mark contrast or convergence, and keep the basis of comparison easy to follow.
+• Use DELF B2 listening clinic and note control to group evidence, mark contrast or convergence, and keep the basis of comparison easy to follow.

 • Turn the reading and response tasks in listening clinic into one short synthesis that ends with a conclusion, not just a list of observations.